StevenChen313/Magnificent-B8/README.md

 # UBC ELEC 391 Group B8

+# ⚠️ Disclaimer

+This project is part of a school assignment and is intended for educational purposes only.
+Please do not copy, redistribute, or use this code without permission.

 # 🤖 Robot Control App
 A user-friendly application designed to remotely control and monitor your two-wheeled balance robot.
 This app provides a reliable interface for precision and ease of use.